Posted February 28, 2017 by Academic and Institutional Technology

 Disk encryption for employee computers is one of the security measures recommended by GreyCastle Security after a security risk assessment last year.

 - Full disk encryption protects data when it's "at rest," meaning stored on your computer's hard drive.
 This protects your data if your computer is lost or stolen.
 Without disk encryption, it is possible for criminals to connect your computer's hard drive to another device and access your information.
-You can learn more about encryption here.

 - Disk encryption is required for Wheaton College compliance with HIPAA, HITECH, and FERPA security policies.